PFL 10 (2022)

-The PFL 10 mixed martial arts event for the 2022 season of the Professional Fighters League was held on November 25, 2022, at the Hulu Theater in New York City, United States.
+The PFL 10 mixed martial arts event for the 2022 season of the Professional Fighters League was held on November 25, 2022, at the Hulu Theater in New York City, New York.
 This was the finale of the playoffs for all 2022 divisions, with the winners getting a $1 million cash prize.
 The event also marked the organization's first pay-per-view card, being available on ESPN+ PPV.

 Background

 Kayla Harrison, a two-time Olympic gold medalist in judo and seeking her third PFL championship, headlined the PFL event opposite Larissa Pacheco, who previously faced Harrison in two other title bouts, losing both by unanimous decision.
 The event also featured five other finals matchups, with the winner of each weight class taking home PFL's trademark $1 million dollar prize.

 The five other championship bouts included a welterweight bout between Sadibou Sy and Dilano Taylor, Brendan Loughnane versus Bellator vet Bubba Jenkins at featherweight, a heavyweight bout between Ante Delija and Matheus Scheffel, UFC vets Rob Wilkinson and Omari Akhmedov at light heavyweight, and another pair of UFC vets in Stevie Ray and Olivier Aubin-Mercier at lightweight.

 The event was to feature the PFL debuts of Shane Burgos and former WSOF Bantamweight Champion Marlon Moraes, facing off in a featherweight bout.
 However, Burgos withdrew from the bout due to an injury.
 He was replaced by Sheymon Moraes.